COVID is again raging across the U.S. just as Americans gather for the holidays

 Over the weekend, sporting events and live theater announced postponements or outright cancellations because of infections among athletes and staff, as well as cast and crew members.

 Sens.
-Corey Booker and Elizabeth Warren announced they tested positive for the coronavirus, but were both experiencing mild symptoms.
+Cory Booker and Elizabeth Warren announced they tested positive for the coronavirus, but were both experiencing mild symptoms.
 Both said they were fully vaccinated and received a booster shot.

 Given the jump in new infections, President Joe Biden will announce new steps on Tuesday to "help communities in need of assistance," White House press secretary Jen Psaki said.
 He will also issue a warning "of what the winter will look like for Americans that choose to remain unvaccinated."